Jenny (The Click Five song)

 "Jenny" is a song by American power pop band the Click Five.
-It was released in August 2007 as the first single from their second studio album Modern Minds and Pastimes.
-The song was written by Ben Romans with Jez Ashurst of UK band Farrah and Chris Braide.
+It was released on April 10, 2007, as the first single from their second studio album Modern Minds and Pastimes.
+The song was written by Ben Romans with Jez Ashurst of UK band Farrah and Chris Braide, while production was handled by Mike Denneen.
 The original demo was sung by Chris Braide.

 Background

+On April 10, 2007, "Jenny" was released via iTunes as the lead single from the band's second studio album Modern Minds and Pastimes.
+It was later released to contemporary hit radio.
 In an interview with Songfacts, Romans stated about the origin of the song's title: "'Jenny' is just a name.
 A name that scans well in songs," adding: "A lot of people are like, 'Okay, who's Jenny?'
 It's more a representation of anyone being fickle."
 There have been several rumors suggesting that the song is referencing a possible friendship between the band and South Korean singer Park Bom whose English name is Jenny due to them both attending the Berklee College of Music together.
 In 2016, the band's former lead vocalist Kyle Patrick said in response to the rumors circulating the song on Twitter: "We may never know the truth."

+Critical reception

+Chad Grischow of IGN said of the song, "The distant chugging riffs and ultra-catchy melody turn 'Jenny' into a power pop gem, despite the syrupy new wave synth blaring throughout."
+Stephen Thomas Erlewine of AllMusic described the track as "a fantastic neo-Weezer pop tune.
+This is genuinely fun pop, a ray of sunshine... the Click Five work an '80s revivalism that's big on texture but not hooks."
+The song received heavy rotation on Singapore radio stations.

+Awards and nominations

+Music video

+The music video for "Jenny" premiered via MTV on July 3, 2007, and was directed by the Aggressive.
+It was shot sometime between April and May 2007.
+It was uploaded on the Atlantic Records YouTube channel on October 26, 2009.
+The video reached number three on the MYX International Top 20 countdown.